-February 17th 2018 was Random Acts of Kindness Day… a day for spontaneously carrying out a considerate action to improve the life of someone, even if just for a moment.
+February 17th is Random Acts of Kindness Day… a day for spontaneously carrying out a considerate action to improve the life of someone, even if just for a moment.

 Teams were asked to fill shoeboxes with essential items to gift survivors of modern slavery when they first arrive at the shelters.

 The response was phenomenal with colleagues, and clients, from across the UK taking part, donating items from toothpaste to wooly hats, hot chocolate to blankets.

 All together almost 400 boxes, and bags were collected, with goods equating to approximately £8,000 being hand delivered to the very grateful team at Unseen.

 Watch this video to find out more;

 Hannah Young, Head of Fundraising, said; “We cannot believe the generosity and kindness of everyone at PMP.
 In just a couple of weeks you have collected enough packs to last our safe houses over 4 years!